dirkwhoffmann/vAmiga/Documentation/References/Configuration/Chipset.md

 ## CIAs

   The Amiga utilizes CIAs of type MOS 8520 to interact with peripheral devices.
 These chips are similar to the well-known MOS 6526 revisions used in the C64.
 However, there are subtle differences.
-For example, Commodore replaced the TOD clock with a native 24-bit counter and supplied the CIA timers with an autostart mechanism.
+For example, Commodore replaced the TOD clock with a native 24-bit counter and supplied the CIA timers with an auto-start mechanism.

 - **DIP**